-This shortwave radio station has been on the air since sometime in the early 1982.
-It’s exact purpose is somewhat of a mystery.
-It transmits a 0.8 second buzzing sound followed by 1 to 1.3 seconds of silence 24 hours a day, 365 days a year.
-The station’s transmitter is located about 25 miles northwest of Moscow (56° 4′ 58″ N, 37° 5′ 22″ E) in an area thought to be near the communication’s hub of the General Staff of the Russian Army.
+This shortwave radio station has been on the air since sometime in early 1982.
+Its exact purpose is somewhat of a mystery.
+It transmits a 0.8-second buzzing sound followed by 1 to 1.3 seconds of silence 24 hours a day, 365 days a year.
+The station’s transmitter is located about 25 miles northwest of Moscow (56° 4′ 58″ N, 37° 5′ 22″ E) in an area thought to be near the communication hub of the General Staff of the Russian Army.
 It transmits with a carrier power of 10KW into a horizontal Dipole antenna about 65 feet high.

-There are only 3-4 times during it’s almost thirty year history that voices where transmitted on the station.
+There are only 3-4 times during its almost thirty-year history that voices were transmitted on the station.
 They said (from Wikipedia):

 At 21:58 GMT on December 24, 1997, the buzzing abruptly stopped to be replaced by a short series of beeps, and a male voice speaking Russian announced: “Ya — UVB-76.
 18008.
 BROMAL: Boris, Roman, Olga, Mikhail, Anna, Larisa.
 742, 799, 14.”
 The same message was repeated several times before the beep sequence repeated and the buzzer resumed.

 A similar voice message was broadcast on September 12, 2002, but with extreme distortion (possibly as a result of the source being too close to the microphone) that rendered comprehension very difficult.
 This second voice broadcast has been partially translated as “UVB-76, UVB-76.
 62691 Izafet 3693 8270.”